 Usually, they respond with a counter-offer, which begins negotiations.
 From this point, we can either negotiate a fair settlement agreement or file a lawsuit to get you the money you deserve.

 When negotiating, we will review all offers to make sure the insurer does not undervalue your claim.
 If you accept an offer, you usually cannot pursue more compensation down the road.

 If it becomes necessary, we are not afraid to take this type of case to court.
 We can file a personal injury lawsuit or wrongful death lawsuit on your behalf and seek a court-awarded offer.
 We will handle all of the paperwork associated with litigation and present your case to a jury.

 If we do have to file a lawsuit, you should understand the deadlines Florida imposes on taking legal action.
-According to Florida Statutes §95.11(3)(a), you only have four years after the date of the boat accident to file a suit.
-Under Florida Statutes §95.11(4)(d), your deadline for bringing a wrongful death lawsuit reduces to two years.
+According to Florida Statutes §95.11(3)(a), you only have two years after the date of the boat accident to file a suit.
+Under Florida Statutes §95.11(4)(d), your deadline for bringing a wrongful death lawsuit is also two years.